rirenner/grad_school/Computer_Org/HW7/README_HW7.txt

 #   TO RUN: load program; click "Run", and (when prompted), enter appropriate values for number of balls in pool & number selected
 #
 #   NOTE: This program uses single precision integer arithmetic instructions, and as such, will not produce correct results if odds values >= 1 in 2 billion
+#           In such cases, an exception is triggered, an overflow error message is displayed, and the user is forced to enter new values.
+#
+#   Several screenshots of sample program output are included in the directory ~/HW_outputImages